We Now Have A Timeline For Those $100 Dining And Entertainment Vouchers From The NSW Government

 The toll Covid and subsequent lockdowns have taken on the hospitality industry is no joke.
 It’s more important than ever to start supporting your locals, if you’re in the position to be able to.

-So important, in fact, that the NSW Government is considering an initiative that would hand out $50 vouchers to singles and $100 vouchers to families (all over 18 years of age) to spend at their favourite restaurants.
+So important, in fact, that the NSW Government has announced an initiative to would hand out $50 dining and entertainment vouchers to singles and $100 vouchers to families (all over 18 years of age) to spend at their favourite restaurants.

-“We are still putting finishing touches on the budget,” she said earlier this morning.
+“We are still putting finishing touches on the budget,” she said.
 “But I want (people) to be assured of one thing … we get how tough it is for a lot of people at the moment”.

 “We’re hoping to take care of everybody who’s going through those difficult times”.

-I’m no politician (shocker), but I am bloody good at eating, so excuse me if I prematurely make a list of where I would be spending that money first.
+I’m no politician (shocker), but I am bloody good at eating, so I’ve been making my list of where to spend that money first for months now.

 (Lead Image: Unsplash / Dan Gold)